liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

  included interfaces both for site administration and for portal administration.
  In Liferay 6.2, these interfaces have been separated.
-If you're signed in as an administrator, you can access the Liferay 6.2 Control Panel by clicking *Admin* &rrar; *Control Panel*.
+If you're signed in as an administrator, you can access the Liferay 6.2 Control Panel by clicking *Admin* &rarr; *Control Panel*.
 To manage a single site, navigate to the site by clicking on *My Sites* and clicking on the site's name.
 Then click on *Admin* &rarr; *Site Administration*.
 The Site Administration interface allows to configure site settings and manage the pages, content, and users of the site.